 The romantic alpine lake, surrounded by forest, is located at an altitude of 1590 meters.
 The lake is not only fabulous, but it is also the largest lake in Tyrol.
-The deepest point of the lake is 13 meters and the area covers 16 hectares.
+The lake's deepest point is 13 meters, and the area covers 16 hectares.
 The lake is nourished by an underground source of the same name.

 There are many hiking trails around the lake.
 One of the most spectacular and easiest - so we recommend it with kids: try to walk around the lake, or at least walk along the shore.

 By the end of spring, the lake has its highest water level, resulting in huge, contagious water.
 It is worth knowing that the lake was actually torn into 2 parts thousands of years ago, which can also be seen at low water levels.

 - Distance from Innsbruck: 50 mins / 45 km